Need some destination inspiration for Portugal? Here’s my guide to 37 of the must visit landmarks in Portugal.

 Upstairs, an unbroken tiled pattern winds around the entire monastery.
 100,000 tiles were used, making it the world’s largest collection of Baroque tiles.

 8. Jeronimos Monastery, Belem

-Jerónimos Monastery is a 500 year old UNESCO site and the premiere site in the Belem district.
-It's the finest example of Manueline architecture in Portugal.
+Jerónimos Monastery is a 500 year old UNESCO site and the premiere landmark in Lisbon’s Belem district.
+It’s the finest example of Manueline architecture in Portugal.

 Manueline architecture was a short lived late Gothic artistic movement that lasted 30 years in the early 16th century.
 It’s a distinctively Portuguese style, named after its key influencer, King Manuel I, who reigned from 1495 to 1521.

 There’s nothing like the moment you walk into the monastery’s two level cloister, honey colored and dripping with organic detail.
 You’ll be wowed by the delicately scalloped arches, twisting turrets, and columns intertwined with leaves, vines, and knots.
 And the gargoyles and beasties on the upper facade.

 The cloister’s highlight is the Refectory, a vast hall that served as the dining area for the monks.
 It’s decorated with beautiful 16th century azulejo panels.
 Outside the Refectory is the Lion Fountain, where the monks washed their hands before meals.

 Don’t miss the adjacent Church of Santa Maria de Belém, which you can enter for free.
 (There’s a separate line.)
 You’ll be gobsmacked.